orzechowskid/flymake-jsts/README.md

 ## Comparison with `flymake-eslint`

-this is a from-the-ground-up rewrite of `flymake-eslint`, which was the first elisp package I ever published; I've learned a lot since then!  it should be easier to add support for other linters like biome or stylelint, for instance, and it should be a little easier to customize too.
+this is a from-the-ground-up rewrite of `flymake-eslint`, which was the first elisp package I ever published; I've learned a lot since then!  it should be easier to add support for other linters like stylelint, for instance, and it should be a little easier to customize too.

 ## Playbooks